Saturday, 9 October 2010

 In early 2009, having sat surrounded in their respective abodes by all manner of weird and wonderful pound shop vinyls for several years, DJs John & On and Nasty Mcquaid decided that it was time to (literally) dust off the best of them and start a party where they played only from this rather crackly collection of hot wax.
 They also invited others to bring along their best charity shop finds to be played and marveled at.

 A year of parties at The London Fields has seen much table and bar-top dancing, fisticuffs, Whitney Houston being jammed together with Shalamar, The Pet Shop Boys with Big Band covers of Michael Jackson and other such oddities that somehow just work.
-Now they are finally branching out with
+Now they are finally branching out with events outside of the intimate bubble that is Hackney's Mare St and its surrounds.

 It starts with an announcement of The Charity Shoppe Manifesto and a party at The Queen of Hoxton in its honour...